How to Trade Energy Classic Bullish Divergence and Bearish Divergence

 This example uses MACD indicator as a Energies Trading divergence indicator.

-Classic bearish Energies Trading Divergence Setup
+Classic bearish Trade Divergence Setup

 Classic bearish divergence setup occurs when price is showing a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.